AlyaSmirnova/Diplom_3/README.md

 *   **Behavior-Driven Hierarchy:** Tests are logically structured using `@allure.feature` (e.g., *Main Page*, *Order Feed*) and `@allure.story` (e.g., *Ingredients Modal*, *Real-time Sync*), providing a clear business-level overview.
 *   **Granular Step Execution:** Detailed `@allure.step` tracking for every action within Page Objects.
 This allows for pinpointing exactly where a failure occurred (e.g., "Wait for element to be clickable" vs. "Perform Drag-and-Drop").
 *   **Dynamic Data Visualization:** Clear representation of test execution flow, including dynamic variables like generated Order IDs and real-time counter values.
-*   **Automated Screenshot Capture:** (Optional/Implemented) Instant access to visual evidence of the application state at the moment of failure, significantly reducing debugging time.
 *   **Success & Failure Root-Cause Analysis:** Comprehensive logging of Selenium `TimeoutException` or `AssertionError`, with clean stack traces translated into readable test steps.
 *   **Environment Metadata:** The report includes details about the environment, such as the browser used (**Chrome** vs. **Firefox**) and the Base URL, ensuring context for every test run.

 ## 🧪 Test Coverage

-The automation suite provides 100% coverage for the critical user journeys of the **Stellar Burgers** web application, ensuring stability across major functional modules:
+The automation suite provides 100% coverage for the critical user paths of the **Stellar Burgers** web service, ensuring stability across major functional modules:

 ### 1. Main Page & Burger Constructor
 *   **Navigation Logic:** Validating seamless transitions between the "Constructor" and "Order Feed" sections.